 This is an absolute must-do if you’re visiting Langkawi (and aren’t scared of heights!)
 The cable car is one of the most popular attractions on the island.
 As you ascend up the mountain, you’ll get a unique perspective, taking in the jungle, sea views and most-likely some clouds too!

 We visited on a day where the weather changed every two minutes.
 At times, visibility was great, then we’d be plunged inside a cloud and barely be able to see our hands in front of our faces.
 The height at the top is 708m, and once you’ve reached that level I’d recommend paying a little extra to visit the Sky Bridge too.
-It’s so beautiful and an impressive feat of architecture.
+It’s such an impressive feat of architecture, and definitely one of the top things to see in Langkawi.

 If we’d had one more day on the island, this is what we would have done.
 Lots of you guys recommended we go on a mangrove tour, and my blogger pal Jess went a few years ago and said it was amazing!
 It’s a great way to see Langkawi’s diverse wildlife, which includes monkeys, monitor lizards, snakes, eagles, and crabs.